-- 1. Mr Lee Chee Seng, upon re-election as a director of the Company, will remain as an Executive Director of the Company. - 2.
-Mr Wu Yu Liang, upon re-election as a director of the Company, will remain as a Non-Executive and Lead Independent Director, the Chairman of RC and a member of the AC.
-The Board considers Mr Wu to be independent for the purpose of Rule 704(7) of the Catalist Rules. - 3.
-Mr Wang Gang, upon re-election as a director of the Company, will remain as a Non-Executive and Non-Independent Director.
+- 1. Mr Gao Guoan, upon re-election as a director of the Company, will remain as a Non-Executive and Independent Director, the Chairman of NC and a member of the RC. - 2.
+Mr Chan Kam Loon, upon re-election as a director of the Company, will remain as a Non-Executive and Independent Director, the Chairman of AC and a member of the RC.
+The Board considers Mr Chan to be independent for the purpose of Rule 704(7) of the Catalist Rule. - 3.
+Mr Zhang Hongtao, upon re-election as a director of the Company, will remain as a Non-Executive and Non-Independent Director.